IBIC/neuropointillist/docs/usage.md

  **See notes below on running a model using Torque PBS.**

 `--pbsPre PBSpreamblefile` By default the `--pbsN` flag will generate a Torque PBS batch file that you will need to edit.
 You can override this by specifying a preamble file with all the settings that will be used instead of these default values.
 You can only use this flag with the `--pbsN` option.  **See notes below on running a model using Torque PBS.**

+`--permute N` Now for something completely different.
+If you would like to run the same model repeatedly to create a null distribution for cluster correction, this flag is for you.
+If you specify this flag and a number of permutations `N`, your `processVoxel` function will be executed over the entire mask `N` times (rather than splitting up the data into `N` pieces and running the function on each piece).
+If you do this, you can take advantage of ETAC state of the art cluster correction from AFNI.
+This option is why support for AWS Batch was added.
+This is computationally intensive, but you can use discounted compute resources on AWS and do permutation testing fairly inexpensively.

+If you choose this option, you will probably want to run on a cluster or on AWS Batch.

 `--output` Specify an output prefix that is prepended to output files.
 This is useful for organizing output for SGE runs; you can specify something like `--output model-stressXtime/mod1` to organize all the output files and execution scripts into a subdirectory.
 In addition, the model that you used and the calling arguments will be copied with this prefix so that you can remember what you ran.
 This is modeled off of how FSL FEAT copies the .fsf file into the FEAT directory (so simple and so handy)! (**required**)